Bayesian Dynamical Modeling of Fixational Eye Movements: Discussion

-Thus, the role of microsaccades in fixational eye movement and their relationship with drift is not fully understood. \citet{Engbert2006} suggested that triggering of microsaccades is triggered by to a reduction in drift movement, i.e., low retinal image slip.
-This idea was further explored by the suggestion of a relationship between the self-avoiding random walk model and microsaccade triggers \citep{Engbert2011}.
+Thus, the role of microsaccades in fixational eye movement and their relationship with drift still needs to be fully understood. \citet{Engbert2006} suggested that microsaccades are triggered by a reduction in drift movement, i.e., low retinal image slip.
+This idea was further explored by suggesting a relationship between the self-avoiding random walk model and microsaccade triggers \citep{Engbert2011}.
 Our study provides further evidence supporting this connection.
-A build-up of activation in the current position of the SAW model, is associated with the occurrence of microsaccades.
+A build-up of activation in the SAW model's current position is associated with microsaccades.
 This finding is consistent with previous work indicating that a decrease in movement precedes microsaccades \citep{Engbert2006}.
-Our data-driven analysis revealed that the activation rises more before a microsaccade and drops more steeply compared to the randomized controls, which indicates that high levels of activation are more likely to trigger microsaccades.
-By comparing model variations we find that this trend is primarily related to the potential, indicating that the portion of microsaccades we capture with our analysis are related to fixation control.
-However, the exact mechanism behind this relationship and the potential causal direction between activation and microsaccades requires further investigation.
+Our data-driven analysis revealed that the activation rises more before a microsaccade and drops more steeply compared to the randomized controls, indicating that high activation levels are more likely to trigger microsaccades.
+By comparing model variations, we find that this trend is primarily related to the potential, indicating that the portion of microsaccades we capture with our analysis is related to fixation control.
+However, further investigation is required to determine the exact mechanism behind this relationship and the potential causal direction between activation and microsaccades.